-Given the extensions of the corridor to London, Marseille, Zeebrugge and Amsterdam, the implementation plan for timetable 2017 was again submitted for consultation to all stakeholders and approval by the Executive Board end of 2015.
+Given the extensions of the corridor to London, Marseille, Zeebrugge and Amsterdam, the implementation plan for timetable 2017 and 2018 was again submitted for consultation to all stakeholders and approval by the Executive Board end of 2017.

-For timetable 2018, a revised version is made available, with amongst other things, updated objectives, an updated investment plan and an alignment to the common structure used by all RFCs.
-This new version was approved by the Executive Board on December 13th, 2016.
+For timetable 2019, a revised version is made available, with amongst other things, the inclusion on the details of the UK extension beyond London, updated objectives, an updated investment plan and a revised ERTMS deployment plan, and an alignment to the common structure used by all RFCs.
+This new version was approved by the Executive Board on December 19th, 2017.